-, ge accelerated filer, an accelerated filer, a non-accelerated fi er," "accelerated filer," "smaller reporting company" and "en , , , Large accelerated filer Non-Accelerated filer Accelerated filer Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check financial accounting standards provided pursuant to S mark if the registrant has elected not to use the extended trection $13(a)$ of the Exchange Act. \Box ansition period for complying with any new or revised Indicate by check mark whether the registrant is a she ll company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ The approximate aggregate market value of the voting recently completed second fiscal quarter) was \$43.6 n g stock held by non-affiliates of the registrant as of Septembonillion. er 28, 2018 (the last business da y of the registrant's most As of May 10, 2019, 10,119,355 shares of the registra nt's common stock were outstanding.
-Documents Incorporated by Reference: Portions of the registrant's Proxy Statement for its 20 19 Annual Meeting of Stockholders are incorporated into Par t III hereof by reference.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-Accelerated filer Accelerated filer Smaller Reporting Company Emerging Growth Company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check k mark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Exchange Act) .
+Yes □ No ☑ The approximate aggregate market value of the voting stock held by non-affiliates of the registrant as of September 27, 2019 (the last business day of the registrant's most recently completed second fiscal quarter) was \$52.0 million.
+As of May 18, 2020, 10,166,807 shares of the registrant's common stock were outstanding.
+Documents Incorporated by Reference: Portions of the registrant's Proxy Statement for its 2020 Annual Meeting of Stockholders are incorporated into Part III hereof by reference.